-During the fourth quarter of fiscal 2007, the Company recorded an income tax benefit of \$825,000.
-This benefit consisted of a \$825,000 reduction in the valuation allowance related to a portion of our deferred tax assets that will more likely than not be realized, based on future projected taxable income.
 In evaluating our ability to realize our deferred tax assets we consider all available positive and negative evidence including our past operating results and our forecast of future taxable income.
 In determining future taxable income, we make assumptions to forecast U.S. federal, U.S. state, and international operating income, the reversal of temporary differences, and the implementation of any feasible and prudent tax planning strategies.
 These assumptions require significant judgment regarding the forecasts of future taxable income, and are consistent with the forecasts used to manage our business.
-Our income tax expense recorded for the three months and six months ended March 31, 2008 has been reduced by an offsetting decrease in our valuation allowance.
-In the three months and six months ended March 31, 2007.
+Our income tax expense recorded for the three months and nine months ended June 30, 2008 has been reduced by an offsetting decrease in our valuation allowance.
+In the three months and nine months ending June 30, 2008, a tax benefit of \$167,000 and \$544,000, respectively, was recognized.
+No tax benefit was recognized in the three and nine months ended June 30, 2007.
 We intend to maintain the remaining valuation allowance until sufficient further positive evidence exists to support further reversals of the valuation allowance.

-A reconciliation of income tax expense and the amount computed by applying the statutory federal income tax rate to income before taxes as of March 31, 2008 and March 31, 2007, is as follows
+A reconciliation of income tax expense and the amount computed by applying the statutory Federal income tax rate to income before taxes as of June 30, 2008 and June 30, 2007, is as follows:

-N March 31, 2008 - March 31, 2007 Income tax expense at statutory rates \$ 572,000 \$ 58,000 Non-deductible expenses 65,000 49,000 State income tax, net of federal benefits 89,000 9,000 Recognition of net operating loss, decrease in valuation allowance (377,000) - Utilization of NOL carryforwards (565,000) (337,000) Benefit of net operating loss not recognized, (decrease) increase in valuation allowance (161,000) 221,000 Income tax benefit \$ (377,000) \$ -
+June 30 2008 June 30 2007 Income tax expense at statutory rates \$ 700,000 \$ 180,000 Non-deductible expenses 76,000 73,000 State income tax, net of federal benefits 109,000 28,000 Recognition of net operating loss, decrease in valuation allowance (544,000) - Utilization of NOL carryforwards (894,000) (506,000) Benefit of net operating loss not recognized, increase in valuation allowance 9,000 225,000 Income tax benefit \$ (544,000) \$ -

-In September, 2006, FASB issued Interpretation No. 48 (FIN 48), Accounting for Uncertainty in Income Taxes.
+In September 2006, the Financial Accounting Standards Board ("FASB") issued Interpretation No. 48 (FIN 48), Accounting for Uncertainty in Income Taxes.
 FIN 48 prescribes a recognition threshold and measurement attribute for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
-FIN 48 developed a two-step process to evaluate a tax position and also provides guidance on derecognition, classification, interest and penalties, accounting in interim periods, disclosure, and transition.
+FIN 48 developed a two-step process to evaluate a tax position and also provides guidance on de-recognition, classification, interest and penalties, accounting in interim periods, disclosure, and transition.
 The Company adopted this interpretation on October 1, 2007.
 The Company has not recorded a reserve for any tax positions for which the ultimate deductibility is highly certain but for which there is uncertainty about the timing of such deductibility.
 The Company files tax returns in all appropriate jurisdictions.
 The open tax years are those years ending September 30, 2004 to September 30, 2007, which statutes expire in 2008-2011.
-As of March 31, 2008, the Company has recorded no liability for unrecognized tax benefits.
-The adoption and implementation of FIN 48 had no effect on the Company's income from operations, net income or basic and diluted earnings per share for the period ended March 31, 2008.
+As of June 30, 2008, the Company has no recorded liability for unrecognized tax benefits.
+The adoption and implementation of FIN 48 had no effect on the Company's income from operations, net income or basic and diluted earnings per share for the period ended June 30, 2008.

 The Company recognizes interest and penalties related to uncertain tax positions as income tax expense as incurred.
-No expense for interest and penalties was recognized for the six months ended March 31, 2008.
+No expense for interest and penalties was recognized for the nine months ended June 30, 2008.